Planting Summer Pots – Part 1

 • Multi-purpose, peat free compost – an environmentally friendly alternative to peat compost used for short term planting.
 It’s specially formulated for plants in pots and often contains water-retaining gel and slow release plant food to give your plants a helping hand throughout the growing season.

-• Soil based composts – for permanent plantings or more mature plant in pots soil based composts, John Innes no. 3, are idea as they retain nutrients well.
-However, they will require additional drainage and will be too heavy for hanging baskets.
+• Soil based composts – for permanent plantings (e.g. trees or shrubs) or more mature plants, use soil based composts.
+John Innes no. 3 is idea as it retains nutrients well.
+Pots with this type of compost will require additional drainage and shouldn’t be used for hanging baskets as it will be too heavy.

 • Ericaceous compost – for lime-hating (and acid loving) plants such rhododendrons, camellias and plants typically from a heath environment.

-3. Carefully remove your plant from its original pot by teasing the roots out gently
+3. Carefully remove your plant from its original pot and tease the roots out gently.

-4. Place your plant in its new pot and work the compost around the root balls, you don’t want to leave any air pockets
+4. Place your plant in its new pot and work the compost around the root balls without leaving any air pockets.

-5. Firm the compost around the plants and water well.
+5. Firm the compost around the plants and in water well.
 Top up with compost if necessary

-6. Ensure there is a gap of about an inch between the soil level and the top of your pot, this will ensure that there is room for the water to settle in
+6. Ensure there is a gap of about an inch between the soil level and the top of your pot to provide room for watering.

 Next month we’ll be looking at choosing your plants for summer displays in part 2 of planting your summer pots.